 The orders started to roll in and within a couple of years Bug Art had acquired a team of agents covering most of Britain and distributors covering North America, Australasia and parts of Europe.
 Friends and family were employed to keep up with demand.

 A second range was released in 1993 and although different in style was again a great success.
-These innovative cards were more of an art card and had a handmade-paper design and were enhanced by the use of foil and embossing.
+These innovative cards were more of an art card and had a handmade-paper design.
+They were enhanced by embossed gold foil.
 This Paper & Foil range is still one of Bug Art’s best-selling ranges and is regularly updated with new designs.

 In 1995 Jane and Bug Art moved to Nottingham.
 They started from a small industrial unit and soon expanded into offices and a larger warehouse in 1998.
 In 1999, Jane’s sister Anne joined the company as a non-executive director.
 Anne, a chartered accountant with many years of consultancy experience, initiated and oversaw the financial and logistical restructuring of the business.